Choir President Jarrett Answers Blogger's Questions

 President Jarrett: We have first and second soprano, first and second alto, first and second tenor, first and second bass—and they sit according to their section.
 The shortest people are in the front and the tallest in the back so the rows look even when you look at them over television.
 We try to maintain a unified appearance all the way across.
 We have two people who are assigned to seat the Choir at each performance and they’re very careful in how they arrange the heights and the sections.

-April: What would you would like the world to know about the Mormon Tabernacle Choir?”
+April: What would you like the world to know about The Tabernacle Choir?”

 President Jarrett: There are so many wonderful things that I could say about the Choir.
 The Choir is here to make a difference for them.
 We hope that no matter what their denomination, their circumstances, their positions, any place in the world – if they have a chance to hear the music, that it will lift their life and makes their lives better.